Frequently Asked Questions

 Yes.
 Prior to meeting in person, it can be very helpful to speak on the phone (approx. 15 minutes) to discuss your reasons for seeking therapy, address any questions you have for me, and mutually decide whether to proceed to schedule an in-person appointment.

 Consulting: Fees are contingent upon factors such as length of services, materials provided, preparatory meetings, and travel time.

 Reduced fee sessions are available in limited circumstances, based on factors such as income, financial need, student status, and therapist openings.

-I accept payment by cash or check at the time of service.
+I accept payment by cash, check, or credit card at the time of service.

 As a licensed psychologist in the state of California, I have the ethical and legal duty to keep client information confidential.
 Confidentiality helps create an environment where clients can openly disclose personal information they may not share otherwise.
 There are some legal exceptions to confidentiality, which will be covered during our first meeting and is described in the Informed Consent document on the Polices and Forms page.

 While there is some overlap between therapy and consulting, the latter tends to be more directive and shorter in duration.
 Consulting can take the form of one-on-one meetings with feedback and problem solving as well as group training and seminars.